v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/tomography/quantum-state-tomography.md

 The QST protocol assumes that every experimental run prepares the qubits in the same state, without correlation with the previous run.
 The QST also assumes that the preparation and measurement of the quantum state is error-free (an assumption that is almost never respected {% cite merkel2013self %}).

+## Limitations

+Quantum state tomography is cosltly as the dimension of the density matrix $$\rho$$ scales exponentially with the size of the system.
+Hence, this method do not scale to large systems.

 ## Extensions

 Quantum state tomopgraphy has been extended to many other procotols:
-- Quantum process tomography: evaluates the accuracy of quantum operations.
+- <a href="{{ qpt.url | prepend: site.baseurl }}" target="_blank">Quantum process tomography</a>: evaluates the accuracy of quantum operations.
 - Gate set tomography: evaluates the accuracy of each quantum gate composing a gate set.

-## Implementation Examples
+## Implementation

 The <a href="https://research.physics.illinois.edu/QI/Photonics/tomography/">Kwiat Quantum Information Group</a> provides an open source implementation of protocols related to quantum state tomography <a href="https://github.com/KwiatLab/Quantum-Tomography" target="_blank">here</a>.